Deposit insurance: Mongolia

-During the 2007 global financial crises, Mongolia extended blanket guarantee to protect all bank deposits.
+During the 2008 financial crisis, Mongolia extended blanket guarantee to protect all bank deposits.
 At the time the guarantee coverage was 1.7 times higher than the state budget of the country.

 On 10 January 2013, the Parliament of Mongolia adopted the Law on Insurance for Bank Deposits that establishes a mandatory insurance scheme for the protection of bank monetary deposits.

+Pakistan

+Deposits in Pakistan up to Rs.
+500,000 is covered by the Deposit Protection Corporation (DPC), a subsidiary of the State Bank of Pakistan (SBP) established under the Deposit Protection Corporation Act, 2016.